 \subsection{Hydrogen and \textit{hfs} of deuterium}

-The cryogenic hydrogen dissociator of H operating below 1~K was first realized in the group of W. Hardy at the University of British Columbia~\cite{Jochemsen1982, Statt1985}.
-The method is based on a cryogenic discharge in helium vapor and is similar to the technique mentioned above and used to create H atoms inside solid molecular H$_2$ matrices.
-The molecules in solid are split by impacts of the electrons of plasma discharge created during short pulses.
-Part of atoms evaporate into the bulk of the dissociator chamber and are then pushed by magnetic field gradients out of the dissociator.
-This technique also allowed to create sources of low field seeking H atoms for loading magnetic traps.
-The transport of atoms to the trap could be done via a short tube, filling the trap with hot gas of atoms with subsequent thermalization and isolation from the walls of the trap\cite{Hess1987, Doyle1991, vanRoijen1988} or following several stages of thermalization and cooling them to $\sim100$~mK before entering the trap.
-The latter technique was described in a previous publication of the Turku group \cite{semakin2025}, where the operation of the cryogenic dissociator for H is described in detail.
-Atomic fluxes close to $10^{14}$ s$^{-1}$ of \textit{lfs} H are obtained by this technique and were successfully used to load a large magnetic trap\cite{semakin2025}.
+The cryogenic hydrogen dissociator of H operating below 1~K was first realized in the group of W.~Hardy at the University of British Columbia~\cite{Jochemsen1982, Statt1985}.
+The method is based on a cryogenic discharge in a helium vapor and is similar to the technique mentioned above and used to produce H atoms inside solid molecular H$_2$ matrices.
+The molecules in the solid are split by impacts of the electrons from a plasma discharge produced during short pulses.
+Some of the atoms evaporate into the volume of the dissociator chamber and are then pushed by magnetic field gradients out of the dissociator.
+This technique served as a source of low field seeking H atoms for loading magnetic traps.
+Atoms have been transported to the trap in two ways: by loading hot atoms through a short tube for subsequent thermalization and isolation from the walls of the trap ~\cite{Hess1987, Doyle1991, vanRoijen1988}, or by pre-cooling the atoms to $\sim100$~mK in several stages of thermalization before they enter the trap.
+The latter technique was described in a previous publication of the Turku group~\cite{semakin2025}, where the operation of the cryogenic dissociator for H was described in detail.
+Atomic fluxes close to $10^{14}$~s$^{-1}$ of \textit{lfs} H have been obtained by this technique and were successfully used to load a magnetic trap with a 3~L physical volume~\cite{semakin2025}.